|ONCE FALLEN ANNOTATED TABLE OF CONTENTS

 legislators introduce either new legislation or an expansion of an existing law.
 In the decade or so since “Megan’s law”

-passed, our society has shifted their views from “sex offender laws are wrong” to “kill all sex offenders/ these laws aren’
+passed, our society has shifted their views from “sex offender laws are wrong” to “kill all sex offenders/ these laws aren’t

-t doing enough.”
-Increasingly debilitating laws are introduced on a regular basis, passed with virtually no opposition,
+doing enough.”
+Increasingly debilitating laws are introduced on a regular basis, passed with virtually no opposition, and

-and largely supported by the general public without even a thought of the consequences.
-Even in the face of evidence
+largely supported by the general public without even a thought of the consequences.
+Even in the face of evidence to

 As a culture, we are seeking to progress rather than regress, and sex offender laws symbolize a regression.
 We have